 What About All the Countries That Offer 30 or 60 days?

 There are plenty!
-I only gathered the countries that gave U.S. citizens the LONGEST tourist visa/popular spots that offer longer visas through extensions.
-We have tons of countries that accept us and give us a free 30-60 day tourist visa as well.
+I was mostly showing the countries that gave U.S. citizens the LONGEST tourist visa/popular spots that offer longer visas through extensions.
+We have tons of countries that accept us and give us an *often free* 30-60 day tourist visa as well.

 One to two months is still a really great chunk of time plus you can use this type of visa as a good break to “refresh” your tourist visa for another country.
 More on this below!